Tampa Real Estate Advice: Preparing To Sell Your Home

 This is definitely a half full/half empty question.
 Although you live in your home, you are not expected or trained to evaluate it like a home inspector would.
 After all, do you know what the AC split temperature is?
 Or have you been underneath in the crawl space anytime recently?
 HEAVENS, NO!
 Nor would you be expected to.
 If you’re the type of person that doesn’t like surprises, then having your home inspected prior to going on the Tampa real estate market is a great idea.
 It gives you the opportunity to identify and fix issues that might throw a wrench into your future sale.
 Budget $400-$600 for a general home inspection and a WDO (wood destroying organism – aka termite) inspection, depending on the size of your home.

 After having your home inspected, and making the repairs, we have another great tool.
 We can now market your home as pre-inspected and repaired, thereby making it more attractive to potential buyers.
 We’ll even put the inspection report and repair list out to interested buyers.

 Do remember this – once you have had your home inspection you KNOW more about your home.
 If you find termites, or plumbing leaks, or roof leaks, these are things that you will need to disclose to the buyer, whether or not you choose to fix them beforehand.

 AND LASTLY, THE PHOTOS

 Once you’re all done I’ll arrange to have professional photos taken.
+Its one piece of Tampa real estate advice I give.
 I ALWAYS have professional photos done.
 Just look through the photos of other homes on Zillow, Realtor, etc. You can tell the difference.
 My photographers are excellent, and worth every penny I pay them.
 I will also do some sort of video to increase viewership of your home on the various home search websites.

 Rest assured, we will work together to create a plan that puts your home in the best position to make the best first impression.
 And the photos will show that!